-The Headteacher and Finance Secretary together with the Resource and Audit Committee will ensure that any surplus funds are deposited to maximise interest whilst maintaining a safe and secure investment strategy.
+The Headteacher and Finance Secretary together with Full Governing Body will ensure that any surplus funds are deposited to maximise interest whilst maintaining a safe and secure investment strategy.

 PRINCIPAL RISKS AND UNCERTAINTIES

 The principal risk areas are the protection of pupils, staff and assets as well as maintaining pupil numbers in order to maximise income generation through funding.
 Systems and procedures to minimise risks are constantly being reviewed and updated and the Risk Register is reviewed annually by Governors